 Be Your Own Climate Control

 Unlike at a hotel, you don’t get control over the thermostat when staying with family.
-If you know the house is going to be cold, pack extra layers.
-In shoe-free houses, travel slippers keep you comfy.
-Merino wool sweaters are easy to layer without looking out of place, and a pashmina can double as a blanket.
-House too hot?
-A portable fan can be a lifesaver, and also act as a white noise machine at night.
+If you know the house will be cold, pack extra layers.
+In shoe-free houses, travel slippers can keep you comfortable.

 Pack Modest Pajamas and a Robe

 You probably don’t think twice about what you pack for sleepwear at a hotel, but you might want something a little more modest if you’re staying in someone’s home.
-Don’t forget to pack pajamas and a robe you won’t be embarrassed to be seen in, for those middle-of-the-night bathroom trips.
+Don’t forget to pack pajamas and a robe you won’t be embarrassed to be seen in for those middle-of-the-night bathroom trips.

 Offer to Grocery Shop, Cook, or Buy Dinner